Crypto rocket. Pixabay image.

 (click image to expand)

-MTU by year is the MTU figure based on the last quarter result of the year.
+MTU by year is the MTU figure based on the last quarter result of the fiscal year.
+The definition of Coinbase’s MTU is available here: monthly transacting users.

-On a long-term basis, Coinbase’s MTU result is favorable.
+On a long-term basis, Coinbase’s MTU result is still favorable because it represents an increase of 600% from 2019.

 Annual Average MTU